worthingtonse/WEST-Protocol/E. Healing Services.md

 The Fracked RAIDA can then decrypt the key parts using the common secret between them and the helping RAIDA.
 The key is actually the AN of the key ID that they client provides and so the AN of that token is changed accordinly so now encryption will work with the token provided.

 Client wants to talk to RAIDA 11.
 However, RAIDA 11 lost all its data and the Client and RAIDA 11 have no shared secret.
 RAIDA 5 is "Helper RAIDA 1" and RAIDA 12 is "Helper RAIDA 2".
-The Client has shared secrets with Helper RAIDA 1 and 2 (cloudtokens).
+The Client has shared secrets with Helper RAIDA 1 and 2 (tokens).

 Step | Actor | Action | Notes
 ---|---|---|---